Changes to couples benefits

-Yes, but only for 3 months.
-Claims made on or before 13 August 2019 can be backdated to before the rule change applied, provided you met the entitlement conditions applicable on 14 May 2019.
+Claims made on or before 13 August 2019 may have been backdated to before the rule change applied, provided you met the entitlement conditions applicable on 14 May 2019.
 However, claims made after this date will not be.

 I was claiming Pension Credit or Housing Benefit before 15 May 2019.
 Am I affected?

 If you were already claiming these benefits on 15 May 2019, you should not be affected.
 However, if your circumstances change or you take a break from claiming, it might mean you have to claim Universal Credit instead.